webapp-builders/groundwork/about-vagrant.md

 If you would like your new folder to be named 'workspace', start terminal and do the following:

 ```
-cd groundwork                       # this will vary depending on where you wish to put your projects
+cd groundwork                       # this will vary depending on where you have put the groundwork folder
-mkdir workspace                     # makes a new folder named workspace
+mkdir workspace                     # make a new folder named workspace
-vagrant up                          # starts vagrant
+vagrant up                          # start vagrant
-vagrant ssh                         # enters vagrant
+vagrant ssh                         # enter vagrant
 ln -s /vagrant/workspace workspace  # make a symbolic link named' workspace' that acts as a shortcut to '/vagrant/workspace'
 exit                                # leave vagrant
-vagrant halt                        # turning off vagrant, since I'm not doing anything else.
+vagrant halt                        # turn off vagrant, since I'm not doing anything else.
 ```